 Understanding national and worldwide trends is fascinating, but not always helpful on an individual level.
 In the next sections, these trends are broken down into three areas in which you can make choices and change the consequences.
 In each area, we look at what is going wrong and how you can make changes in your life and in your family’s life.

 Fast paced and convenience based, the typical American lifestyle sets us up for poor health choices.
-When schedules are packed, parents are at work, and children are shuttling between activities and school for all their waking hours, meaningful exercise and good nutrition are difficult to achieve, and downtime is either nonexistent or spent in front of a screen.
+When schedules are packed, parents are at work; when children are constantly shuttling between activities and school, meaningful exercise and good nutrition are difficult to achieve.
+Downtime is either nonexistent or spent in front of a screen.
 The unspoken (and unintended) message is that work and social engagements are more important than health.
 In addition, in all the chaos, learning to sit still and hear the messages from your own body often doesn’t happen.
 Fatigue and lack of sleep are often mistaken for hunger, and even if we recognize them for what they are we may fall into the trap of eating for energy instead of sleeping more.
-These coping strategies become the norm for our children (or may already have been for you).
+These coping strategies have become the norm in our society.

-Not everything about a busy lifestyle is detrimental to health, but a change in lifestyle is often tremendously beneficial to your children’s health.
+Not everything about a busy lifestyle is detrimental to health, but a change in lifestyle can be tremendously beneficial to your children’s health.
 Becoming less busy and cooking at home are two of the most impactful changes you can choose to make.
-Nutrition will be addressed in the next section.
+(Nutrition will be addressed in the next section.)

 Busyness, in brief, is a matter of what is important to you.
-The simple exercise of writing down everything you do for a day or two and then thinking about why you do it, is an excellent start to being able to say no to what matters less.
+Try writing down everything you do for a day or two and then thinking about why you do it.
+This an excellent Way to learn to say “no” to what matters less.
 Practice evaluating decisions in light of how they impact your health and wellbeing.

-Taking time to cook and sitting down as a family is hugely important and largely lost in standard American culture.
+Taking time to cook and sitting down as a family is hugely important and largely lost in modern American culture.

 Taking time to cook is important.
-When you buy food, even if it’s not fast food, chances are that you will get larger portions and more fat and sugar than if you cooked at home.
-Also, when you prepare food at home, you can choose to gradually include more and more vegetables and less processed (non)foods.
+When you eat out , even if it’s not fast food, chances are that you will eat larger portions and more fat and sugar than if you cooked at home.
+Also, when you prepare food at home, you can choose to gradually include more and more healthy foods (such as vegetables) and less unhealthy (processed) foods.

-Don’t make this more complicated than it has to be.
+This doesn’t have to be complicated.
 Shop around the perimeter of the grocery store, and remember that good food is not about fancy cooking and complicated preparation.
 A common trap is to believe that you have to do it perfectly and that even one unhealthy meal is a failure.
 Counting victories is far better.
 If eating healthier means that for one night of the week you will throw baked potatoes in the oven with several vegetables, that is a huge win and may pave the way to other changes.
-And even if it doesn’t, one healthy meal is better than none.
+Even if it doesn’t, one healthy meal is better than none.

 Enjoy your food and don’t forget to celebrate the victories!

-Smartphones, television, DVDs, Nintendo™, video games, etc. and etc. Passive, sit-down entertainment has become such a large part of most children’s lives that we no longer stop to think about how unnatural it is for children to be sitting hunched over a screen instead of throwing a ball, playing tag, wading in the creek, tumbling through the woods, or spending hours in imaginative play in the backyard bushes.
-Granted, for many urban and suburban children that kind of idyllic, Rockwellian childhood is impossible.
+Smartphones, television, DVDs, Nintendo™, video games, and other passive, sit-down entertainment has become a large part of most children’s lives.
+We no longer stop to think about how unnatural it is for children to sit hunched over a screen instead of throwing a ball, playing tag, wading in the creek, tumbling through the woods, or spending hours in imaginative play.
+Granted, for many urban and suburban children that kind of childhood is impossible.

 But again, perfection is not the goal.
-Progress is.
+Progress is the goal.

 The recommended amount of activity is at least 150 minutes of moderate to vigorous activity per week, which comes out to around 20 minutes per day.
 Recess counts.
 So does throwing a ball in the park, playing a sport, dancing in the living room, and even Nintendo Wii.
-If possible, practicing regular physical activity as a family is the best scenario.
+If possible, practicing regular physical activity as a family is best .
 Children learn what they see, and you as a parent are one of their most important role models.
-But if work demands make it impossible to walk with your children or take time for games, you can encourage them to join a group activity with friends.
+But if work demands make it impossible to walk with your children or play active games with them , you can encourage them to join a group activity with friends.

-Habits of nonactivity start young.
-To counteract learning bad habits, toddlers should have little to no screen time, instead playing with blocks, dolls, trucks, and other physical manipulatives.
-It takes more time and effort from parents but laying the foundation of good habits is worth it.
+Habits of non activity start young.
+To prevent them from learning bad habits, toddlers should have little to no screen time.
+Instead, encourage them to play with blocks, dolls, trucks, and other, more physical activities.
+It takes more time and effort from parents, but laying the foundation of good health is worth it.

 Healthy children, healthy families

-Far too many weight loss programs for children are little more than calorie restriction and calorie counting programs.
+Far too many weight loss programs for children are little more than calorie restriction and calorie counting.
 That kind of program won’t create lasting healthy habits.

 Healthy children and healthy families go together like a bat and ball.

-Healthy should be and can be fun.
-Doing healthy as a family is a great way to have fun and be well together.
+A healthy lifestyle should be fun.
+Doing healthy activities as a family is a great way to have fun and be well together.